 ZOOL 475L Biology of the Invertebrates Lab (2) (2 3-hr Lab) Pre: BIOL 172 and CHEM 161, or consent.
 Co-requisite: 475.
 DY

 ZOOL 480 Evolutionary Biology (3) Process of evolution: genetic basis, natural selection, population genetics, speciation, the fossil record.
-Pre: BIOL 265.
+Pre: BIOL 171 and BIOL 172.
 Recommended: a BIOL or ZOOL course at 300 or 400 level.
 DB

 ZOOL 485 Biogeography (3) Distribution of plants and animals and processes that cause, maintain, and modify them.
 Approach is synthetic and dynamic.
 Pre: BIOL 172.
 DB

 ZOOL 490 (Alpha) Seminar in Zoology (1) Reports on research, reviews of literature, or research experience.
 Required of students majoring in zoology or entomology.
 (B) general zoology; (D) animal behavior; (E) ecology; (F) physiology; (G) developmental biology; (H) marine biology.
+Repeatable 2 times per alpha, credits earned for 3 credits only.
 Pre: 306 or equivalent or consent for (D).

 ZOOL 492 Teaching Internship (1) Teaching internship in zoology.
 Required of ZOOL BS degree students.
 ZOOL BS majors only.
 CR/NC only.
 Pre: laboratory in an upper division ZOOL course.

 ZOOL 499 Directed Reading or Research (V) Performance of a laboratory, field or library research project under the direction of a faculty advisor.
 Preparation of a proposal and written final report required.
 Limited to zoology majors.
 Repeatable eight times, up to 45 credits.